ThePoorPilot/Unofficial-Spotify/README.md

 ## Disclaimer
 As always, there is no copyright infringement itended here.
 This repository exposes no source code and all files are publicly available through spotify packages(debian and snap).

 There are some minor modifications made(namely to the postinst in Debian).
-Such modifications only comment out parts of spotify code, which is the best I could do to respect copyright.
+Such modifications only comment out parts of spotify code, which is the best I could do to respect copyright and retain functionality.